CorrineTan/AWS-basics-roadmap/das/README.md

 #### Other KDS Knowledge:

 1. Kinesis Enhanced Fan Out: each consumer get 2MB/s of provisioned throughput per shard (per consumer). because it pushes data to consumers over HTTP/2. (default limit of 20)

+- no matter how many consumers you have, in enhanced fan out mode, each consumer will receive 2MB per second of throughput and have an average latency of 70ms.

 2. Scale Kinesis: <br>
 - adding shards: shard splitting (increase stream capacity).
 Opposite is to merge shards.